strangeforloop/JavaScript-Book-List/README.md

-# JavaScript-Book-List
+# :book: JavaScript-Book-List
-Book List app that demonstrates MVC in JavaScript
+Book List app that demonstrates MVC in JavaScript and utilizes local storage to persist data.

-will update soon ^_^
+ ^_^